 - a.
 Property held for sale in the ordinary course of operations or in the process of construction or development for such sale; - b.
 Property being constructed or developed on behalf of third parties; - c.
 Own-occupied property, including (among other things) property held for future use as own-occupied property, property held for future development and subsequent use as own-occupied property, property occupied by employees such as housing (whether or not the employees pay rent at market rates) and own-occupied property awaiting disposal; - d.
-Property that is being constructed or developed for future use as investment property.
-GRAP 17 applies to such property until construction or development is complete, at which time the property becomes investment property.
-However, existing investment property that is being redeveloped for continued future use as investment property remains investment property; - e.
 Property held to provide a social service and which also generates cash inflows.
 For example, a housing department may hold a large housing stock used to provide housing to low income families at below market rental.
 In this situation, the property is held to provide housing services rather than for rentals or capital appreciation and rental revenue generated is incidental to the purposes for which the property is held.
-Such property is not considered an "Investment Property" and would be accounted for in accordance with GRAP 17; and

-- f.
-Property held for strategic purpose which would be accounted for in accordance with GRAP 17. - g.
+Such property is not considered an "Investment Property" and would be accounted for in accordance with GRAP 17; and - e.
+Property held for strategic purpose which would be accounted for in accordance with GRAP 17. - f.
 Where a property is utilised partly in the ordinary course of operations and partly to generate rentals or for capital appreciation it will only be classified as investment property if a significant portion is utilised to generate investment income.